 Control

-Here the businesses can retains more control over operations.
+Here, the businesses can retain more control over operations.

 Control is shared or handed over to the external vendor.